Barclay ‘open to requests’ for Welsh and Scots patients to be treated in England

 “In England, waiting times for patients over 78 weeks have been virtually eliminated.”

-Mr Barclay said: “I want to support collaboration between our nations to share best practices, improve transparency and provide better accountability for patients.

-“This will help to ensure we are joined up when it comes to cutting waiting lists – one of the Government’s top five priorities – and will allow us to better work together to improve performance and get patients seen more quickly.”

-Mr Matheson pointed to record waiting lists and ongoing strikes in England as examples of problems affecting the service south of the border.
+Scottish health minister Michael Matheson pointed to record waiting lists and ongoing strikes hitting the NHS England as examples of problems affecting the service south of the border.

 “The NHS in England is about to experience its fifth round of strikes by junior doctors, with the waiting list for hospital treatment rising by over 100,000 to a record high of over 7.5 million as a result of the UK Government’s refusal to even get around the negotiating table,” he said.